Financial-Times/kafka-client-go/README.md

 kc.Shutdown()
 ```

+### Perseverant Implementations
+The library also provides perseverant implementations of the Consumer and Producer interfaces.
+These keep trying to establish connections to Kafka and Zookeeper until successful.
+Attempting to consume or produce messages, or calling the connectivity check methods, will fail if no connection has yet been established.

 ## Testing
-Some tests in this project require a local Zookeeper/Kafka.
+Some tests in this project require a local Zookeeper (port 2181) / Kafka (port 9092).
 To omit these tests, use the `-short` option.